morse-simulator/morse/doc/morse/user/advanced_tutorials/noise_ghost_tutorial.rst

 ======================================================

-This tutorial will show how to add and configure noise modifiers to your components, and will illustrate the use ``ghost`` robots.
+This tutorial will show how to add and configure noise modifiers to your components, and will illustrate the use of ``ghost`` robots.

 .. image:: ../../../media/morse-noise-ghost-tutorial.png
-   :width: 300pt
    :align: center
+   :width: 400pt

 Pre-requisites
 --------------